 You may also have the opportunity to observe practitioners at a local Citizens Advice Bureau (CAB) and at a pro-bono legal advice service for the local community.
-You may even be able to take part in an extensive CAB training course, bespoke to St Mary's law students, and become CAB telephone assessors.
+You may wish to join other St Mary's law students, and train to become CAB telephone assessors or advisors.

 The degree programme is connected to the Centre for the Study of Modern Slavery and the Centre for Law and Culture.
 You're encouraged to attend public lectures and other suitable events as these opportunities will enable you to develop learning beyond your undergraduate studies, both in the context of further studies and career development.

 The programme makes use of a range of traditional and innovative teaching methods including lectures, seminars, practice vivas, mock client interviews and interactive workshops as well as online discussion forums, podcasts and audience response systems.

 The teaching team has a significant amount of experience teaching in higher education as well as in the practice of law.
 The team includes barristers, solicitors and active researcher career academics who provide academic support and pastoral care.

 In addition to group contact time students are encouraged to visit lecturers for supportive friendly one-to-one tutorials for general guidance, feedback on work or formative assessments.

 You will be assessed on an individual basis in a variety of ways throughout your degree.
 Assessments will include essays, case studies, presentations (group and individual), vivas, in-class tests, examinations, skills portfolios, reflective e-portfolios and simulated exercises including client interviews and negotiations.